 What’s in a share?

 The best way to understand what is in our seasonal shares is to look back through the photos and descriptions of all of the shares from the previous years on our Instagram or Facebook pages.
 We post and photo and description every week, and we try to also post predictions for the following week and any news about the farm.
-Unfortunately the blog on this website used to house some of that information but got corrupted.
-We’re gonna try to bring it back in 2021.
+Unfortunately the older blog posts have been lost so currently the blog only goes back a few years, but the past three years are well documented there.

 We focus on growing varieties that are delicious, productive, and resilient in our climate.
 Often this means heirloom varieties or varieties that have been bred locally by trusted vegetable seed breeders.
 We try to grow special varieties, some of which you might not easily find in grocery stores.